 Sara Migliarese lives in Advance, NC, but is originally from Tyler, Texas.
 She holds a bachelors’ degree in biology and master’s degree in physical therapy from Texas Woman’s University, as well as a PhD from UNC Greensboro.
 She is currently an associate professor at Winston-Salem State University in the Doctor of Physical Therapy program, where she leads the WSSU-Novant Health Clinical Neurologic Residency program and the MSFit pro bono multiple sclerosis clinic.
 Her areas of research, teaching, and service include fall prevention in older adults, wellness and fitness for adults with multiple sclerosis, and vestibular rehabilitation.
 She has four grown children, four grandchildren, and spends her spare time hiking, running, and keeping up with her boyfriend, Ron Willard.

 Tabatha grew up in western and central New York State before migrating her way south to Winston-Salem.
-She has an associates degree in travel/tourism and aptly so!
-Her first job was on a cruise ship when she was 18 years old and she has visited more than a dozen countries.
-Tabatha has been married to her husband, Bobby, for 22 years.
-They are proud parents to a son, Beau, who is a Sailor in the U.S. Navy and they share their home with two crazy Boston Terriers.
-By day, you’ll find Tabatha in Reynolda Village where she is the Sales Manager for a historic event venue, The Barn at Reynolda Village.
+She has an associate degree in travel/tourism and aptly so!
+Her first job was on a cruise ship when she was 18 years old, and she has visited more than a dozen countries.
+Tabatha and her husband Bobby are the proud parents of Beau, who is a sailor in the U.S. Navy.
+Now they share their home with two crazy Boston terriers.
+By day, you’ll find Tabatha in Reynolda Village where she is the Sales Manager for The Barn at Reynolda Village and her “side hustle” is Twin City Floral.
 Working with the Forsyth Magazines team is a great outlet for her enthusiasm for weddings and community!
-In her spare time, Tabatha enjoys kayaking, painting, camping and reading.
-And, of course, with a degree in tourism – she loves to travel!
+In her rare moments of spare time, Tabatha enjoys kayaking, painting, and RVing.

 Forsyth Magazines writer since 2018.
 Tabi Falcone has lived in Winston-Salem since 2014 and finds it is the perfect mix of country and city for her lifestyle needs.
 With a bachelor’s degree in fashion design, she works in the apparel industry during the day and muses about her life as a crafty working mom in her blog, Gray Hair or Glitter, by night.
 She lives in a self-proclaimed “Art Gallery House” with her husband, Matt, and their two children Liam and Maxwell.
 With a background in art, she dabbles in just about every craft imaginable and enjoys sharing this passion with her children.
 Her other interests include camping, hiking, reading, running, and she is never one to turn down an adventure.